RBS fails Bank of England stress test, must bolster capital

-LONDON Royal Bank of Scotland (RBS.L) will have to bolster its capital holdings after it failed this year's stress test of seven British lenders, the Bank of England said on Wednesday.
+LONDON Royal Bank of Scotland (RBS.L) must boost its capital buffers after failing this year's stress test of seven British lenders, the Bank of England said on Wednesday.

+The state-backed lender rushed out a statement following the announcement to say it would take a range of actions, including selling off bad loans and cutting costs to make up the capital shortfall identified by the tests of around 2 billion pounds ($2.49 billion).

+The unexpected result underlines the litany of problems RBS is grappling with, which include a mounting legal bill for misconduct ahead of the 2008 financial crisis and difficulties selling off assets such as its Williams & Glyn banking business.

 Barclays (BARC.L) also fell short by some measures but it will not have to submit a new capital raising plan because it has already announced steps to strengthen its defenses, the BoE Financial Policy Committee (FPC) said.